-That’s a good metaphor for a city's decision to invest in its downtown versus sprawl, says Joe Minicozzi, the new projects director at Public Interest Projects.
-Minicozzi uses the pot-vs.-soybeans hypothetical because people intuitively grasp the value of cash crops -- that an acre of high-grade weed throws off 10 or 20 times as much income as a food crop.
+In comparison to other crops, the relatively high value of pot is a good metaphor for a city's decision to invest in its downtown versus sprawl, says Joe Minicozzi, the new projects director at Public Interest Projects.

-Judging by how pedestrian-unfriendly the average American city has become, all our aging parents apparently enjoy being prisoners in their own homes, reports the AP.
-Because, oops: There comes a point when you can't legally drive any longer.
-And if you depend on your car, that means you’ll have to … depend on your children instead.
-Fuck.
+Judging by how pedestrian-unfriendly the average American city has become, all our aging parents apparently enjoy being prisoners in their own homes.

 An increasing number of people are commuting to New York jobs from hundreds of miles away or even the other side of the country, according to WNYC’s Transportation Nation.
 There are about 4,000 regular plane commuters, accounting for more than 1,000 tons of carbon every week.
 Has nobody told these people about the internet?

 This summer, voters in metro Atlanta will decide whether to plow $8.5 billion into regional transportation infrastructure.
 The bigger question: Is a suburban nation willing to reinvest in its cities?

 We've poured billions in to low-income housing deep in the suburbs and far from mass transit.
 The result?
 Just getting to work and back and paying rent can gobble up half a family's income.
 Now, affordable housing is getting a facelift.